|Tim Roufs||extended search|

 Boy did they laugh!

-Sometimes they'd be telling a story and they wanted a good man to give lectures.
+Sometimes they'd be telling a story and when it ended they wanted a good man to continue giving lectures.
 Somebody'd go up to lecture and his sister'll say, "One of our brothers should have gone up there to tell stories."
 Then her husband will say, "One of your brothers?
 He couldn't speak.
 He couldn't say 'shit.'"

 He'd put him down low.
 See?

 Oh, like we say, "Heck, he's buying a plane.
-He's going to Washington."(90) Like my brother Tom.
+He's going to Washington."(94) Like my brother, Tom.
 He was going to town to get a great big ham.
 He was going to get ham for his wife.
 But if my wife heard that, she'd say, "I'll bet anything his wife'll have to pay for it."
 My wife would say something like that about Tom.

-6. Daughters-in-law, sisters-in-law (brothers' wives), paternal uncles and their families, etc. The son-in-law would likely be there only for awhile after the marriage (see below), and occasionally after that.
+6. Daughters-in-law, sisters-in-law (brothers' wives), paternal uncles and their families, etc. The son-in-law would likely be there only for a short while after the marriage (while he was doing "bride service"), and just occasionally after that.

-7. "A big city of the village of the Indian," or big-city-Indian-village would probably be a camp of a couple hundred people.
+7. "A big city of the village of the Indian," or big-city-Indian-village would probably be imagined to be a camp of a couple hundred people.

-10. XXX add footnote here that explains that -- When Paul Buffalo is thinking "uncle" in Anishinabe he's generally thinking along patrilineal lines; that is, for a girl he's thinking her father's brothers, and for a boy he's thinking the boy's father's brothers.
+10. When Paul Buffalo is thinking "uncle" in the Anishinabe language he's generally thinking along patrilineal lines; that is, for a girl he's thinking her father's brothers, and for a boy he's thinking the boy's father's brothers.

-But sometimes Paul Buffalo is talking and thinking "uncle" in English, in which case he is thinking a brother of either the child's father or mother.
+But sometimes Paul Buffalo is talking and thinking "uncle" in English (a bilateral system), in which case he is thinking a brother of either the child's father or mother.

-11. That is, as long as someone called the girl in question "niece" in Anishinabe, that was an individual that the suitor could go to with his messages.
-This would most often be the prospective bride's mother's brother.
+11. That is, as long as someone called the girl in question "niece" in Anishinabe, that was a person that the suitor or his representative could go to with his messages.
+This would most often be the prospective bride's father's brother (or other member of the bride's [patrilineal] family -- usually a male of her father's generation or older [i.e., it could be the father's father's brother, if he were alive]).

-In traditional patrilineal systems your brother's sons are often called by the same term as you call your own biological "son," but your sister's sons are called "nephew."
-Similarly, your brother's daughters are called "daughter," but your sister's daughters are called, "niece."
+In traditional patrilineal systems your brother's sons are often called by the same term as you call your own biological "son" [man speaking] but your sister's sons are called something else.
+Similarly, your brother's daughters are called "daughter" [man speaking], but your sister's daughters are called something else.
 James H. Howard (1965, p.
-67) sums this up for the Plains Ojibway: "Children of ego's brother's and sisters who (the brothers or sisters) are of the same sex as ego are called son and daughter by ego.
-Children of ego's brothers and sisters not of the same sex as ego are called by terms equivalent to the English niece or nephew. (i.e. A man's brother's son would be called xxxredo-characters-w/windows n''goS', son, and his daughter dans's, daughter, but his sister's son would be called níni'mgwanæ'ns, nephew, and her daughter nSs^S'mSs^àns, niece."
+67) sums this up for the Plains Ojibway: "Children of ego's brothers and sisters who (the brothers or sisters) are of the same sex as ego are called son and daughter by ego.
+Children of ego's brothers and sisters not of the same sex as ego are called by terms equivalent to the English niece or nephew. (i.e., A man's brother's son would be called xxxredo-characters-w/windows--following_Brian n''goS', son, and his daughter dans's, daughter, but his sister's son would be called níni'mgwanæ'ns, nephew, and her daughter nSs^S'mSs^àns, niece."
+"Ego" is the term used to designate the point of reference when discussing and analysing kinship systems, i.e., "Ego" is the person who is speaking, or who is the reference point of the discussion.

 13. Carbine deer rifle.

-14. These blankets are given to him from among his own relatives.
-His own relations will give the young man blankets and other gifts that he, in turn, will give to his new in-laws at the time they get married.
+14. These blankets are given to him from his own relatives -- members of his patrilineage.
+His own (patrilineal) relations will give the young man blankets and other gifts that he, in turn, will give to his new in-laws at the time he gets married.

-15. "Old Lady" and "Old Man" are terms of respect, as old people are most respected in the groups.
+15. "Old Lady" and "Old Man" are terms of respect and endearment, as old people are most respected in the groups.

-17. He moves in and lives with the girl and her parents, for a little while at least.
+17. The groom moves in and lives with the girl and her parents, for a little while at least.
 Anthropologists call this "bride service."
-After the man has helped his in-laws out for awhile, and after his own house is ready (see below), he and his new bride will move to their own quarters.
-This new house is generally with his family, his patrilineal band group, but it is usually not too far from the camps of his wife's family members.
+After the man has helped his in-laws out for a while, and after his own house is ready (see below), he and his new bride will move to their own quarters.
+This new house that is constructed for the newlyweds is generally build with the help of his family, his patrilineal band group, but it is also usually not too far from the camps of his wife's family members.
+Cf. also, Ch.
+12, "Inbetween Time."

-18. The oldest male in the patrilineage of the man getting married.
-This would usually be the father or father's father of the groom.
+18. The oldest male in the patrilineage of the man getting married approves the marriage.
+This would usually be the groom's father or the groom's father's father, but it could also be the groom's father's brother (if the groom's father was not alive).

 19. The two getting married, and the father and mother of the girl.